kmader/keras_webrtc/README.md

 Use a keras model in the browser using WebRTC

 The repository uses the brilliant work of @maartenbreddels in the [ipywebrtc](https://github.com/maartenbreddels/ipywebrtc) and lets you load simple trained models from Keras and apply them to webcam images.
-The main use is for a student project to classify different types of skin lesions: https://www.kaggle.com/kmader/deep-learning-skin-lesion-classification

 - Watch the notebook in real time on binder [here](https://youtu.be/YVPUVj7RjRQ)
+- Watch the mobile version [here](https://youtu.be/kbzaT8NfBpQ)

+## Use Case
+The main use is for a student project to classify different types of skin lesions: https://www.kaggle.com/kmader/deep-learning-skin-lesion-classification, but should be easily adaptable to any model if the preprocessing steps are tweaked.